-Julie Andrés (Jools) studied graphic arts in Los Angeles (UCLA 1987-’88) with many of the city’s leading designers of the time, developing old-school illustration, typography, and layout skills.
+Julie Andrés (Jools) studied graphic arts in Los Angeles (UCLA 1987-’88) with many of the city’s then top designers.
 During this time she also studied watercolour and oil painting at private studios and participated in solo and group exhibitions in Los Angeles, Venice, and Marina del Rey, California.

-Following a move to Seattle, she was contracted by a US publisher to design and illustrate a series of three books.
-While there, Julie also earned a degree in depth psychology and creative writing, which supported her primary career as a writer and editor.
+Following a move to Seattle, she was contracted by a US publisher to design and illustrate a series of three books (done in coloured pencil).
+While in Seattle, Julie also earned a BA with a double major in psychology and creative writing.

-During the pandemic she returned to her long-latent art practice and now works with acrylics and other media.
+During the pandemic Julie returned to her long-latent art practice and works primarily with acrylics.
 She lives in Vancouver's Mount Pleasant.

 "I grew up in wild country, first in the Ruby Mountains of northeastern Nevada, and later on the edge of British Columbia's Chilcotin Plateau, and throughout my life I've been obsessed with nature.
 I am now completely and happily urbanized and enjoy city trails and parks and make regular ventures into Vancouver's ambient coastal forests.